opentaps/open-climate-investing/dao/README.md

 This DAO will use a combination of non-fungible Reputation, fungible Activity tokens, and badges:

-- Reputation tokens represent the holder's level of expertise and cannot be transferred.
+- Reputation tokens represent the holder's level of expertise and cannot be transferred, bought, or sold.
 All members will start with a small balance of Reputation tokens.
 They can earn more by taking some short online classes.
 Most importantly, members earn more Reputation tokens by creating or improving the quality of the project's work: Its models, analyses, and training materials.
 Reputation tokens gradually expire on their own, so inactive members eventually lose their standing.
 - Activity tokens can be used to pay for work by community members and can be transferred.
 Members are given Activity tokens for performing work for the project, which could include building analytical models, analyzing companies, as well as writing code, maintaining content, and serving as ambassadors or community managers.
 - Badges represent the holder's specializations and cannot be transferred.
 For example, they could represent specific areas of knowledge ("carbon markets", "climate accounting", "energy") or contribution ("investment analysis", "community building", "software development")  Over time they could be used to make Reputation tokens more "specific", for example identifying experts in specific areas.

 Work is performed collaboratively in the DAO.
 Each member contributes to a project and stakes a certain amount of Reputation tokens.
 Once the required number of Reputation tokens is staked, then the project can be judged.
+Only Reputation tokens can be used for staking on the validity of work for the project.
 Each member who contributed in a project receives an allocation of the Activity tokens in proportion to the Reputation tokens they staked in the project.

 All work performed by the DAO is part of the open source project.
 Companies may engage the contributors "off project" to work on other jobs, and the contributors' Reputation tokens could help them get these jobs, but the results will not be certified by the DAO.
 Contributors will need to stay active in the project if they want to maintain their levels of Reputation, as existing Reputation tokens expire automatically.